 Their job was to hold my hand when I got the IV and then to get me out to the car at the end without letting me walk into any walls, because they would give me so much Benadryl and steroids to keep me calm and keep my body from reacting to the poison that’s being put into it.

 I always had a chemo buddy.
 They would drive me home.
-I would always fall asleep on the way home and then I’d wake up, and then I’d be getting hyper.
+I would always fall asleep on the way home, then I’d wake up, and then I’d be getting hyper.

 You underwent your first clinical trial at the same time

 At first I was upset that I was in the control arm.
 It just means that it’s the regimen you would normally have, along with the clinical trial material.
-So, they would normally just give things through the IV.
+They would normally just give things through the IV.
 They don’t just give me a placebo.
 That’s inhumane.

-So I was still getting some clinical trial material, a new drug, but it was being delivered in the old-fashioned way.
-At first, I was a little bit upset because I didn’t feel like it was tough enough.
-But it ended up being a good thing for me.
+I was still getting some clinical trial material, a new drug, but it was being delivered in the old-fashioned way.
+At first, I was a little bit upset because I didn’t feel like it was tough enough, but it ended up being a good thing for me.

 How long did it take to get the infusions?

 If you are watching this, we’d be happy to knit and send you one.
-But when I lost all my hair, I had bumps on my head, and they hurt.
+When I lost all my hair, I had bumps on my head, and they hurt.
 This hat was the only way I could put my head on the pillow without hurting.

 What helped you get through the infusions?